youliangtan/robot_arm_workcell_manager/README.md

 - Camera calib is tuned, and written here: `/config/usb_cam.yaml`
 - Dispenser req will be received by RAWM, id: with convention of `marker_{$fiducial_id}`
 - Use Ros_bridge to link ros1 msg to ros2
+- Models must be moved to .gazebo folder in home directory to insert new model

 ## TODO